List of Episodes

 17 – The Conflict of the Orders

 Seems like a whole new topic, but that’s nothing new to the Romans: internal struggles between their social classes appear every time, and as soon as there was no threat from the outside.
 But this time, they went overboard.

 Finally, laws that can be seen, touched, and learnt by heart.
 And that’s exactly what illiterate people, as well as lawyers do all over Rome.
 They recite their brand-new laws, compiled in Twelve Tables by heart.

 Please visit these two sites in the meantime:

 El Cuento de Roma (Spanish version of this podcast, airing since April 2017)

-话说罗马 (Chinese version of this podcast, launching in August or September of this year)
+话说罗马 (Chinese version of this podcast, launching sometime in 2018)

 Also, make sure to visit regularly this page.